North Carolina Poisoning Statistics

 In the United States, poisoning is the leading cause of unintentional injury death, and nearly 9 out of 10 poisoning deaths are caused by drugs.² View this injury grid highlighting the top causes of unintentional injury death.

-- In the United States, a poison control center answers a call about a suspected or actual poisoning every 15 seconds.³
+• In the United States, on average, a poison control center receives a new encounter involving a human exposure about every 15 seconds.³

-- Although children under the age of 6 were involved in about half of poisoning exposures in 2018, they comprised only 1.6% of poisoning deaths.
-Most (65%) of deaths occurred among 20-59 year olds.³
+• Although children under the age of 6 were involved in 43% of poisoning exposures in 2019, they comprised less than 1% of poisoning deaths.
+Most (62%) of deaths occurred among 20-59 year olds.³

 2 NCHS Data Brief, No.81, Dec.
 2011